dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 ## CBOR
 {:numbered="false"}

-YANG data instances augmented with provenance information can be encoded in CBOR using either YANG names or YANG SIDs as map keys.

-When encoded using names, the CBOR representation follows the same structure as the JSON encoding described above and in Section 3.3 of {{RFC9254}}.
-CBOR text strings are used as keys.
-A namespace-qualified name MUST be used when the namespace of the data node differs from that of its parent.
-Otherwise, the simple name of the node is used.
-The CBOR diagnostic notation for the  using name keys would be similar in this case to the JSON encoding showed in the section before.
-To avoid repetition of the JSON section  we will only address the second enclosing method since it clearly demonstrates CBOR encoding in its draft {{I-D.ietf-netconf-notif-envelope}}.
+According to {{RFC9254}}, provenance information MAY be represented in CBOR using either YANG names (CBOR diagnostic notation) or YANG SIDs as map keys.
+In consequence, the CBOR diagnostic notation when using name keys would be essentially similar to the JSON encoding showed in the previous section.
+Both representations are included in the examples below to improve readability.

-The following example illustrates the Notification-based enclosing method (second method) described in before, encoded in CBOR diagnostic notation using names as keys.
+The following example illustrates the Notification-based enclosing method (second method) described in before, representation in CBOR diagnostic notation.

 ~~~
 {